2017 Small School National Championship Tournament

 The consolation rounds (whether mini-tournaments or not) have no effect on a team’s overall standing in the tournament.
 They are played solely for fun.

-Tournament T-shirts are available to players and coaches.
+Tournament T-shirts are available to players and coaches at $15 each.
 These may be ordered when submitting the team’s registration form.
 They will also be available for sale during the tournament.

 Teams will want to fly into one of the two major Chicago airports, either O’Hare International (much more convenient; airport code